 When to Split Dahlia Tubers - Now or Later?

-November is here, bringing the chill of early Winter in (at least) the Northeast and Midwest regions of the United States.
-For a cut flower grower, itβs dahlia digging season!
 So once youβve dug up your dahlia tubers, what should you do with them?
 Should you split them now, or leave them whole and split in the Spring before replanting?
-How should you store your dahlia tubers? << click that link to learn our preferred dahlia storage method.
+And beyond that: How should you store your dahlia tubers?

 In this article, Iβll cover the reasons why you would consider dividing your dahlias now vs later, and the risks involved in splitting dahlia tubers right away.